cessda/cessda.cdc.versions/README.md

 The following source code repos are used to build the components:

-cessda.pasc.reverse (reverse proxy used as part of the Certbot automated security sertificate renewal proces.
+cessda.pasc.reverse (reverse proxy used as part of the Certbot automated security certificate renewal proces.
 Also provides authentication for components, as needed).

 cessda.pasc.admin 9Spring Boot amin console.
 The logs are useful to check progress of harvesting).